08-17-2021 06:52 AM - last edited on 09-07-2021 02:59 PM by Philippa-RO

-As a parent to teens myself, I can empathise that you must be feeling worried about your son right now.
+I empathise that you must be feeling worried about your son right now.

-It's been a very tough time for young people with a lot of uncertainty and as parents it can be hard to see our young people making concerning choices.
+It's been a very tough time for young people with a lot of uncertainty and it can be hard for parents to see their young people making concerning choices.

 This sounds like a really stressful time for you - do you have access to support for yourself?

 We're glad to have you as part of the forum community - please feel free to post any time.